-snmp-server view viewname MIBfamily {excluded | included}

-no snmp-server view viewname MIBfamily {excluded | included}
+snmp-server view view\name MIB\family {excluded | included}

-viewname Name of this family of view subtrees.
+no snmp-server view view name MIB family {excluded | included} view_name Name of this family of view subtrees.
 You can enter a maximum of 64 characters.
-MIBfamily An object identifier that identifies a subtree of the MIB.
+MIB_family An object identifier that identifies a subtree of the MIB.
 You can enter a maximum of 64 characters. excluded Excludes the MIB family from the view. included Includes the MIB family from the view.

+An SNMP view is a mapping between SNMP objects and the access rights available for those objects.
 An object can have different access rights in each view.
 Access rights indicate whether the object is accessible by either a community string or a user.
 The snmp-server view command is used with the snmp-server group to limit the read-write access of MIB trees based on the group.
 Because the group can be associated with the SNMP community string or users, using the snmp-server view command extends the limit to users and community strings.
 If the view is not configured, read-write access to the community string applies to the MIB tree and all users (SNMPv3).